iPad keyboards

 Improved ergonomics compared to using the on-screen keyboard.

-How do I connect a Bluetooth keyboard to my iPad?
+How do you connect a Bluetooth keyboard to the iPad?

 Open Settings on your iPad.

-Select the keyboard from the list of available devices and follow the on-screen instructions to establish the connection.
+Select the keyboard from the list of available devices and follow the on-screen instructions to connect.

 Are there keyboards with built-in protective cases for the iPad?